 The Chase Sapphire Preferred® Card has a lucrative rewards program and a great sign-up bonus worth as much as $750 towards travel when you earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 The annual fee is just $95 per year, which is low among travel rewards cards.

 The travel perks that come with the card make it an even better value for people who will make good use of them.
 The sign-up bonus is one of the best available right now.
 You can rack up rewards points with everyday spending, making this a great general-use credit card.